Updated: February 27, 2022

 William needs to become the business owner, not the boss nor the employee.

-He can go on a one-month trip to a remote beach destination without worry that he will find his business in shambles when he comes back.
+He can go on a one-month trip to a remote beach destination without worrying that he will find his business in shambles when he comes back.

 I will be a millionaire.
 I will have a lot of money, and I can buy everything I need and want.

-Christine couldn’t believe her luck and had to pinch herself just to make sure she’s not dreaming.
+Christine couldn’t believe her luck and had to pinch herself just to make sure she was not dreaming.
 Yes, it was all real – she has just won the lotto jackpot.

 Fortunately, she is aware of the horror stories of lottery winners who lost everything after a few years, and she promised herself she wouldn’t end up like them.